-Jumping spiders are known for their swift reflexes and leaping abilities.
+- Legs: Jumping spiders are known for their swift reflexes and leaping abilities.
 These spiders are capable of leaping as high as 25 times their own size and, as such, are extremely capable predators.
-Jumping spiders also possess impressive eyesight.

 Jumping spiders are unlikely to infest indoors.
 They would likely be observed outdoors in vegetation.

-Jumping spiders are also famous for their agility.
-Jumping spiders are some of the fastest-moving arthropods in existence and, as their name suggests, are capable of leaping.
+Among arthropods, jumping spiders, or salticids, are known for their superior eyesight.
+They are also famous for their agility, as they are some of the fastest-moving arthropods in existence.
 The circulatory system of these spiders is responsible for their mobility.
 When blood pressure rises in their limbs, their bodies move by way of released pressure.

 The jumping spider eludes predators in different ways.
 Some species use camouflage and blend into the surrounding environment.
 Others remain alert and watchful for predators as well as prey.
 If a threat is detected they flee or hide.Daring Jumping Spiders (Phidippus audax) Green Jumping Spiders (Mopsus mormon) Zebra Jumping Spiders (Salticus scenicus) Small Jumping Spiders